 - What about the box top?
 Boxes in hallways can cause a trip and fall.
 A loose cardboard box top can result in a serious slip and fall injury.

-Things happen, and in every office there is going to be the periodic cup of spilled coffee or the tipped over glass of soda.
-When that happens, what is office procedure?
+Things happen, and in every office, there is going to be the periodic cup of spilled coffee or the tipped-over glass of soda.
+When that happens, what is the office procedure?

 - Has there been any rule established for these spills?